sirisian/ecmascript-types/README.md

 }
 ```

+A default requires the ```?```: an initializer on a required member is an error, since a required member is never absent for the default to fill.
+Where an object lacking the member is checked against the type, the default supplies its value.

 Interface and type-literal members may be separated by ```;``` or ```,```, as in an object literal; both appear in this document and mean the same thing.

 An interface may also declare operator members, as in ```interface Ordered<T> { operator<(other: T): boolean; }```.
 A type satisfies such an interface by defining those operators, which is how a generic constrains its parameter to carry an operation - the [operator overloading](operatoroverloading.md) and [ranges](ranges.md) extensions use this for scalar multiplication and ordering.